 Let me clarify.

 If I keep the camper to use or sell it then I’m being a selfish narcissistic prick only thinking of myself.
-And C – and the vara – will continue to say, “See, S only thinks of himself!
-He bought that for C for her birthday and then he took it!”
+And Painter – and the vara – will continue to say, “See, S only thinks of himself!”

 The bottom line?